MuhammadKhoshnaw/BasicMVIApp/README.md

 ```

 Then We have [StandardActivity](ui/src/main/java/com/khoshnaw/ui/standard/activity/StandardActivity.kt) which has some common behaviours for our
-activity. for example we choose that the default value for viewModelVariableId in our activities are BR.viewModel.
-But you still can change that by
+activity. for example we choose that the default value for `viewModelVariableId` in our activities are `BR.viewModel`.
+But you still can change that
-overriding the variable. then in the onCreate method, we use binding to set content view so you don't need to do that in every activity.
+by overriding the variable. then in the `onCreate` method, we use binding to set content view so you don't need to do that in every activity.

-We also inject the view model into the data binding object. and then we call observeState() method which is observing the view model states. and we
+We also inject the view model into the data binding object. and then we call `observeState()` method which is observing the view model states. and we
-also observe the errors from the view model. and we also have the onViewReady() method which will be called when the view is ready for extra change
+observe the errors from the view model. and we also have the `onViewReady()` method which will be called when the view is ready for extra change that
-that the child activity might need.
+the child activity might need.

-We also have run the intent method which is used by the sub-activities to run an intent in the lifecycle scope of the activity.

 ```
 abstract class StandardActivity<B : ViewDataBinding, V : StandardViewModel<*, *>> :